Why I love surfing in Wales

 It has everything today that’s been here for thousands of years and surfing in these places puts us back in our place.
 All life is there; all sorts of life – geographical life and the wildlife.
 It’s so beautiful just to be in the water.

 The older I get the more I realise that we’re just so lucky to be able to do something like surfing.
 There’s a deeper stoke [enjoyment] for me when I surf in Wales now; a more spiritual stoke.
 When I was young I loved surfing here because it was speedy and powerful and fast.
 Now it’s more about driving to this lovely place, being in this lovely spot.

 Maybe that’s what rubs off in Wales.
-A Welsh surfer called Carwyn Williams [European pro surf champion in 1989 and runner-up in a poll of the greatest British surfers by Carve magazine] was one of the best British surfing has ever produced.
-And it wasn’t just his surfing it was about his whole approach – he was really enjoying it.
+A Welsh surfer called Carwyn Williams [European pro surf champion in 1989 and runner-up in a poll of the greatest British surfers by Carve magazine] was one of the best that British surfing has ever produced.
+And it wasn’t just his surfing, it was about his whole approach – he was really enjoying it.
 So, I don’t mind if there’s a public perception that you can only surf in Cornwall.
 If people think that, well, there’ll be more waves for us then.